GuvvalaSujithaB19EE033/WebScraping/README.md

 ### 2. MongoDb

-The `MongoDb` folder might contain code related to storing scraped data in a MongoDB database (if applicable).
+In the `MongoDb` folder, you'll find the code related to storing the scraped data in a MongoDB database and integrating it with Django Admin.

+#### Add_ansFile_to_Cluster.py

+This Python script connects to your MongoDB cluster and reads the `ans.csv` file containing the scraped job listings.
+It then adds this data to the `scraped_db` database.

+#### Add_Data_to_Django_Admin.py

+This script demonstrates how to integrate the scraped data with the Django Admin panel.
+It adds the data from the MongoDB collection to the Django models, allowing you to manage and display the job listings using the Django Admin interface.

 ### 3. Django